blacktippen/py-funcaptcha/ArkoseLabsTactics.md

 ### Changes in BDA info
 BDA refers to the *bda* parameter in the `/fc/gt2/public_key/` call.
-It contains fingerprint information about your *browser*.
+It mostly contains fingerprint information about your *browser*.

-By default, *py_funcaptcha* attempts to randomize this, but it's possible that ArkoseLabs might do a couple changes here just to mess with you.
+By default, *py_funcaptcha* attempts to randomize this, but it's possible that ArkoseLabs might do a couple changes here just to mess with your solver.